cksystemsteaching/selfie/assignments/introductory-assignments.md

 Selfie uses UTF-8 as an encoding scheme for Unicode; it is a variable-length encoding and can represent 8, 16, 24, or 32-bits.
 It is very widely used and efficient.

-For example, the character `U` in decimal is `85`, and the binary representation would be `0b01010101`, that are 8 bits or 1 byte to represent one character.
+For example, the character `U` in decimal is `85`, and the binary representation is `0b01010101`, which are 8-bits or 1-byte to represent one character.

 ## Different Notations